OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/25 February 2023.md

 ---

 ## Genetics and Ancestry

 - The goal is the creation of a new race via genetic modification.
 - Ravana is a fictionalized character based on **cometary activity**.
 - Vedas were written by descendants of the **Paranthas**, originally from the Indian region (ancestral Tamilians/Dravidians).
+- The “94% used as containers” refers to energetic consumption and genetic manipulation.
+- Hindu god Rama lived 50,000 years ago; he was a high priest influenced by the Confederation and fought against the Lizards.
+- These descendants are most strongly represented in Australian Aborigines.
+- Iranian farmer migrants brought an archaic form of Sanskrit to India around 6000 BC.

 ---

 ## Religious and Historical Preservation